-In the current heightened inflationary environment, the Company acknowledges the risk to its profitability posed by the potential impact of inflation.
+In the current heightened inflationary environment, the Company acknowledges the risk to its profitability posed by the impact of inflation.
 In order to assess exposure to inflation, the Company has undertaken a scenario analysis of the potential impact of varying levels of inflation at different durations.
-Additionally, the Company has increased monitoring of its average claims costs.
-This includes monitoring per country in conjunction with its LeasePlan affiliates and ensuring that the Company has access to timely data on inflation related developments in its markets.
-The Company is also engaging with its LeasePlan affiliates in relation to the continued adoption of mitigants to address inflation related risks.
+Additionally, the Company has increased monitoring of its average claim costs.
+This includes country level monitoring in conjunction with its LeasePlan affiliates and ensuring that the Company has access to timely data on inflation related developments in its markets.
+The Company continues to engage with its LeasePlan affiliates in relation to the continued adoption of mitigants to address inflation related risks.